-My favorite place for gourmet salts!
-Highly recommended.
-The Spice Lab has an astounding assortment of gourmet salts (over 130!): wonderful sea salts like Hawaiian Red Alaea, Lake Grassmere Sea Salt from New Zealand, Cyprus Black Lava Finishing Sea Salt, Qab-nab Taab Sea Salt from El Salvador; smoked salts like Bourbon Smoked Sea Salt from Kentucky, Hawaiian Tiki Smoked Guava Wood Sea Salt, Viking Oak Smoked Sea Salt from Denmark; flavored salts like Asian Thai Ginger Salt, Coconut Garam Masala Sea Salt, Bourbon Vanilla Bean Sea Salt.
-Spice Lab also a great assortment of salt tools: salt dip spoons, cellars, and grinders.
+This highly recommended source for gourmet salts has an astounding assortment of gourmet salts (over 130!): wonderful sea salts like Hawaiian Red Alaea, Lake Grassmere Sea Salt from New Zealand, Cyprus Black Lava Finishing Sea Salt, Qab-nab Taab Sea Salt from El Salvador; smoked salts like Bourbon Smoked Sea Salt from Kentucky, Hawaiian Tiki Smoked Guava Wood Sea Salt, Viking Oak Smoked Sea Salt from Denmark; flavored salts like Asian Thai Ginger Salt, Coconut Garam Masala Sea Salt, and Bourbon Vanilla Bean Sea Salt.
+The Spice Lab also a great assortment of salt tools: salt dip spoons, cellars, and grinders.
 Everything is very reasonably priced and shipping is free on orders over $15.00.

 02 of 10

 This Seattle company boasts to being the largest gourmet sea salt company in the U.S. with over 30 varieties of salt, each with various grain sizes.
 Their salts are bought directly from farmers who hand-harvest the salt using traditional methods.
 Highlights: Hawaiian Red Sea Salt, Fleur de Sel, Sel Gris (gray salt), Cyprus Flake, Flower of Bali, Smoked Salts, Murray River (Australia), Andes Desert Salt, and much more.